 Someone you might have been able to walk across the room and ask about an urgent issue could be making a trip to the drugstore, without you knowing it, at the worst possible moment.

 “Remote workers may keep non-traditional hours,” says Diane Domeyer, executive director of the Creative Group recruiting and staffing agency, “and reaching them for an urgent project or impromptu meeting may be more challenging.
-Managers should know when staff are available and the best ways to reach them.”
+Managers should know when staff is available and the best ways to reach them.”

 2. Unclear Expectations of Productivity and Availability